DokaIzk/celo-ethlint/README.md

   2. You have initialized the `balances` mapping in the contract constructor.
   3. You have used `SafeMath` to perform arithmetic operations.
   4. You have replaced the `transfer` function with the `withdraw` pattern.
-  5. You have added deposit and withdraw events to log important actions.
+  5. You have added `deposit` and `withdraw` events to log important actions.
 With these fixes, our contract is now more secure and less vulnerable to attacks.

-With these fixes, your contract is now more secure and less vulnerable to attacks.

-## Writing Tests for the Contract
+## Writing Tests for the Contract:

-Here's an example of how to write a test for the UserBalances contract using JavaScript, Hardhat, and Chai:
+Here's an example of how to write a test for the `UserBalances` contract using JavaScript, Hardhat and Chai:

 ```javascript
 const { expect } = require("chai");